0xGodx/dank-memer-selfbot/README.md

-This is a selfbot to get money on the dank memer discord bot.
+<h1>This is a selfbot to get money on the dank memer discord bot.</h1>

 Requires:
 a fishing pole